Water’s worth saving, let’s save it together

 You can also help by spreading the word!
 The more people that know about our work in this area, the better, so please get sharing on social media, on the phone to your friends, over the garden fence and at work.
 Get your town criers, your parish councils and community leaders involved too.

 If you can't see the leak on the map, chances are we don't know about it.
-If that's the case, please report it using the Portal leak report form.
-You can also use the Portal to track leaks.
-If you want to check how our repairs are coming along, or need to know where our team are working, use the map!
+If that's the case, please report it on our 'Report a problem' page.

 If you've found a serious leak or a leak has stopped your water supply, please call our emergency leakline on 0800 526 337.